Facebook Hires Former UK Deputy Prime Minister Nick Clegg As Global Policy And Communications Head

 Facebook hopes that Clegg’s experience and ability to work through complex issues will help the company in the coming years.

-This is not the first time that Facebook sought the help of an individual with political background but Clegg is so far the highest-profile politician to take a leadership position in the history of the company.
+This is not the first time that Facebook sought the help of an individual with political background, but Clegg is so far the highest-profile politician to take a leadership position in the history of the company.

-In a public post on Facebook, Clegg said that he is delighted to join Facebook after nearly twenty years in European and British politics.
+In a public post on Facebook, Clegg said that he is delighted to join Facebook after nearly 20 years in European and British politics.
 Clegg said that he considers his new role as a new adventure.

 “I have been struck by their recognition that the company is on a journey which brings new responsibilities not only to the users of Facebook’s apps but to society at large.
 I hope I will be able to play a role in helping to navigate that journey,” Clegg said.